scottbale/.emacs.d/doc/log.md

     * `C-x f` `counsel-recent-f`
 * search/find in buffer (e.g. `C-s` swiper)

+### test script

+#### non-git project

+* open a scratch project:
+  * `C-c p p projectile-switch-project` and select a scratch project
+  * type "scra java"
+  * prompt for "Find file", type and select README _see notes below re projectile-find-file_
+* search for text within a project:
+  * grep for "losses"
+* find a file within a project: `C-c p f projectile-find-file`
+    * _does not use Ivy completion_

 ## 25/08/16

 * Finally broke down and `brew install ripgrep`, set dumb jump prefered search